Navezjt/Fooocus/readme.md

 In Colab, you can modify the last line to `!python entry_with_update.py --share` or `!python entry_with_update.py --preset anime --share` or `!python entry_with_update.py --preset realistic --share` for Fooocus Default/Anime/Realistic Edition.

-Note that this Colab will disable refiner by default because Colab free's resource is relatively limited.
+Note that this Colab will disable refiner by default because Colab free's resource is relatively limited (and some "big" features like image prompt may cause free-tier Colab to disconnect).
+We make sure that basic text-to-image is always working on free-tier Colab.

 Thanks to [camenduru](https://github.com/camenduru)!